springpython/springpython/docs/sphinx/source/remoting.rst

 When told to run at DEBUG level, in addition to information logged at the ERROR level, the server will also log details of each client's certificate received along with the IP address of a client application connecting.

+A server also accepts a *log_requests* boolean argument, defaulting to True, which is passed directly to the underlying stdlib's mechanisms.
+The flag tells whether client requests should be printed on stdout.

 A sample SSL XML-RPC server running with full verbosity turned on::